 In some cases, the ophthalmologist will recommend surgery to correct certain eye problems causing amblyopia.
-After surgery, the child may need to keep wearing a patch or otherwise cover the stronger eye until his or her vision improves.
+After surgery, the child may need to keep wearing a patch or otherwise cover the stronger eye until their vision improves.

 Treating Amblyopia Using New Technology

 A new treatment for amblyopia uses a virtual reality (VR) headset to help improve vision in children aged 4 to 7.
 A child watches videos wearing the headset, which helps them use their weaker eye.
 To learn more, ask your child’s ophthalmologist.

 Treating Amblyopia for Better Lifelong Vision